OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/payment-initiation-api-profile.md

 In this scenario, the behaviour of payment-order execution is explicit to the PISP and PSU.

 - An ASPSP **must** reject the payment-order **consent** if the CutOffDateTime for a specific payment-order type has elapsed.
 - An ASPSP **must** reject an authorization request when the underlying intent object is associated with a CutoffDateTime that has elapsed.
 The ASPSP **must not** issue an access token in such a situation.
-The ASPSP **must** set the status of the payment-order consent resource to “RJCT”.
+The ASPSP **must** set the status of the payment-order consent resource to 'RJCT' which mean 'Rejected'.
 - An ASPSP **must** reject the payment-order **resource** if the CutOffDateTime for a specific payment-order type, has been established and has elapsed.
 - A PISP **must** ensure that the PSU consent authorisation is completed and the payment-order resource is created before the CutOffDateTime elapses.